FlorinNeuro/FlorinNeuro.github.io/_posts/2025-01-31-FH-publication.md

 <!-- excerpt start -->
 Congrats!
 Fabrice Hubschmid and colleagues just published his first paper during his PhD on pain modulation in the Journal ["PAIN"](https://journals.lww.com/pain/fulltext/9900/mechanisms_of_increased_pain_discrimination_by.801.aspx)
 <!-- excerpt end -->
 They investigated how pain discrimination can be enhanced for adaptive purposes in healthy human decision-makers with a combination of drift-diffusion and reinforcement learning models.
-To find out more, check out the paper!
+To find out more, check out the ["paper"](https://journals.lww.com/pain/fulltext/9900/mechanisms_of_increased_pain_discrimination_by.801.aspx)!

 {%
   include figure.html